wethod/learning-center-source/content/pipeline/index.md

 Sometimes managing your customer’s relations can be difficult if you are working in a team and can lose your track.

-With Wethod you can keep record of all your customer relationship’s history in a timeline.
-Everybody in the team can access to the timeline and log new activities like:
+With Wethod you can keep record of all your **customer relationship’s history in a timeline**.
+Everybody in the team can access to and log new activities like:

 * **Calls**
 * **Emails** with addressee, content and files attached.